 - Underground City (Naples Sotterranea) – This underground city was quite impressive.
 40m below the historical streets of Naples you become entrenched in a different world.
 You walk through extremely narrow tunnels carrying only candles in parts to see your way, you see the wells that were built some 2400 years ago and learn about the history and mysteries of the Naples underground city, which was even a bomb shelter during WWII.

 - Spaccanapoli– Take a walk down Spaccanapoli.
-This is the straight and narrow main street that divides the old historic center of the city of Naples, Italy.
+This is the straight and narrow main street that divides the old historic centre of the city of Naples, Italy.
 The name means “Naples Splitter”.
-From this street you can easily access a lot of Naples attractions.
+From this street, you can easily access a lot of Naples attractions.

 Palermo was much larger than we had anticipated, although you could see most of it in a full day and night.
 There was a lot of shopping, a selection of markets and an array of street food to be consumed.

-We booked our 1 night in Palermo at Vespa bed and Breakfast.
+We booked our 1 night in Palermo at Kaleidos Guest House.
 We chose this for its location and security.
 Located on the main street of Via Maqueda, you were within walking distance to all you needed in Palermo along with the bus to the airport.
 The rooms were very spacious and breakfast items were included.

 What to do in Palermo

 Honestly, in Palermo, other than walk the streets all we did was eat and shop and then shop and eat.
 Eating is what we did and do best.
-There were many different restaurants to try out and in the space of 1.5 days we stopped into numerous places, most recommended by locals.
+There were many different restaurants to try out and in the space of 1.5 days, we stopped in numerous places, most recommended by locals.